A Benefit Concert for the Shenandoah Valley Bach Festival

 ABOUT THE CONCERT

 The Shenandoah Valley Bach Festival, now in its 26th Season, will celebrate the holidays with “A Bach Festival Christmas” on Friday, December 1 at 7:00pm.
-The performance will take place in the newly completed concert hall in the Whitesel Music showroom.
+The performance will take place Martin Chapel on the EMU Campus.
 The concert is free and open to the public; donations will be gratefully accepted to benefit the Shenandoah Valley Bach Festival.

 This festive concert will feature Cuban tenor Dian Rene and JMU faculty pianist Paulo Steinberg in a mix of classical, holiday, and popular tunes sure to delight music lovers of all ages.
 The Bach Festival String Quartet will also perform, featuring violinists Susan Black and David McCormick, violist Diane Phoenix-Neal, and cellist Lisa Wright.